Sarvesh-369/Semantic_analysis_of_text/README.md

 8. **Data Preprocessing and Feature Engineering:** Efficiently preprocessing the text data and engineering relevant features to feed into our models was a crucial step that required extensive experimentation and refinement.

+## Work Split for Pyro Analysis

+### Person 1: Exploration and Model Structure in Pyro
+**Tasks:**
+- Explore Clustering with TF-IDF: Investigate the use of TF-IDF for feature extraction and evaluate different clustering algorithms.
+- Pyro Implementation - Model Structure: Design probabilistic models within Pyro using the extracted TF-IDF features.

+### Person 2: Classification and Training Process in Pyro
+**Tasks:**
+- Naive Bayes Classifier with TF-IDF: Develop a Naive Bayes classifier using TF-IDF features for baseline categorization.
+- Pyro Implementation - Training Process: Implement the training process in Pyro, including loss functions, optimizers, and training loops.

+### Person 3: Neural Networks with Pyro and PyTorch
+**Tasks:**
+- Neural Network with Pyro and PyTorch: Construct neural network models for semantic analysis in both Pyro and PyTorch.
+- PyTorch Architecture and Training: Develop and train the neural network architecture using PyTorch, including hyperparameter tuning and performance evaluation.

 ## Usage
 For easy execution the combined code is available in POPL_Project.ipynb